1998 Fresno State Bulldogs football team

 The 1998 Fresno State Bulldogs football team represented California State University, Fresno as a member of the Pacific Division of the Western Athletic Conference (WAC) during the 1998 NCAA Division I-A football season.
 Led by second-year head coach Pat Hill, Fresno State compiled an overall record of 5–6 with a mark of 5–3 in conference play, tying for third place in the WAC's Pacific Division.
+Jaime Kimbrough was named the WAC offensive player of the year.
 The Bulldogs played their home games at Bulldog Stadium in Fresno, California.